SeaLiteral/cut-for-a-country-32/readme.md

 - Select to change the text language.

 ## Story
-Carrot, the King of the Cuts, has decided to make a fighting competition, and whoever wins will get to rule the country.
+Carrot, the King of the Cuts, is a bit tired of ruling, and has decided to make a fighting competition, and whoever wins will get to rule the country.
 To make sure as many people has possible have the ability to participate, he's declared national holidays for a week, which should be enough time for everyone who wants to fight in the competition.

 ## Characters
 There's currently two characters in the game: